 Here is the cloudbuild.yaml file.
 Similar to the Dockerfile, it specifics the steps to install the Go packages and then run the gcloud deploy command.

 steps: - name: 'gcr.io/cloud-builders/go' args: ['get', 'github.com/go-sql-driver/mysql'] env: ['GOPATH=go'] - name: 'gcr.io/cloud-builders/go' args: ['get', 'google.golang.org/appengine'] env: ['GOPATH=go'] - name: 'gcr.io/cloud-builders/go' args: ['get', 'google.golang.org/appengine/log'] env: ['GOPATH=go'] - name: 'gcr.io/cloud-builders/go' args: ['get', 'google.golang.org/appengine/memcache'] env: ['GOPATH=go'] - name: 'gcr.io/cloud-builders/go' args: ['get', 'google.golang.org/appengine/taskqueue'] env: ['GOPATH=go'] - name: 'gcr.io/cloud-builders/gcloud' args: ['app', 'deploy', 'go_app/'] env: ['GOPATH=go'] artifacts: objects: location: 'gs://bucket-nam/' paths: ['go_app']

 Now you just need to create the Cloud Build trigger to be triggered by Git push and run the cloudbuild.yaml to package the Go source code and deploy it to App Engine Standard Environment.

-Deployment is fully automatic when the code is push to the Github repository.
-I am not going to talk about how to manage and review code before deployment but you will need to have quality control on the code being push into the Github repository anyway.
+Deployment is fully automatic when the code is pushed to the Github repository.
+I am not going to talk about how to manage and review code before deployment but you will need to have quality control on the code being pushed into the Github repository anyway.

 Let me know what you think or if you have any questions.